Board and Card Game Design Submissions

 Targets Our Customers.
 We primarily sell games to gamers, and new design must target that demographic first and foremost.
 Having the potential for mainstream break-out is great, but not at our core's expense.
 (Once Upon a Time is a good example of a gamer's game with breakout appeal.)

-Not every design can shine in all of these areas, but without a series of strong matches to these preferences, your design will probably be best served at another publisher.
+Not every design can shine in all of these areas, but without a series of strong matches to these preferences, your design will probably be best served by another publisher.

 Submitting Your Design